I have one foot bigger than the other, how do I buy shoes that fit?

 A smaller group of people have more than a two size difference between their feet.
 These people usually had trauma or surgery on their feet when they were growing up.
 They may also have a leg length discrepancy.
 It is unlikely footwear can be modified to fit such differently sized feet.
 However, there are a couple of solutions for this situation, depending of the type of shoes the person requires.

 - If you require the shoes immediately, I recommend you purchase two pairs (one to fit the larger foot and a second to fit the smaller foot).

 - If you have time to do some research, some specialty shoe manufacturers make mismatched pairs.
 They may charge a surcharge, but it is generally less expensive than buying two pairs of shoes.

-- A few places such as the National Odd Shoe Exchange (http://www.oddshoe.org/index.php) provide people with different size feet a place to trade shoes that do not fit.
+- A few places such as the National Odd Shoe Exchange (http://www.oddshoe.org/index.php) provide people with different sized feet a place to trade shoes that do not fit.
 You simply look on the exchange to find if there is someone with the opposite shoe needs.
 You then purchase two pairs of shoes, and send the pair that does not fit to the exchange.
 The exchange then sends you back a second new pair to meet your needs.

 - Custom made shoes – shoes that are made specifically for you – are also an option.
-Although this is the most expensive option, custom made shoes are the most likely to fit perfectly.
+Although this is the most expensive option, custom shoes are the most likely to fit perfectly.

 By Jim Pattison, C. Ped (C), Prince Albert, SK